ckan/ckan/doc/datastore-api.rst

 Resource aliases
 ----------------

 A resource in the DataStore can have multiple aliases that are easier to remember than the resource id.
 Aliases can be created and edited with the :meth:`~ckanext.datastore.logic.action.datastore_create` API endpoint.
 All aliases can be found in a special view called ``_table_metadata``.
 See :ref:`db_internals` for full reference.
+Aliases can only be used in the search.

 .. _datastore_search_htsql: